Plantation of Ulster

+The colonists (or "British tenants") were required to be English-speaking Protestants, with most coming from the Scottish Lowlands and Northern England.
+This led to the creation of a distinct Ulster Protestant community whose cultures differed from that of the native Irish.
+Some of the landlords and settlers, however, were Catholic.
+Although some "loyal" natives were granted land, the native Irish reaction to the plantation was generally hostile, and native writers lamented what they saw as the decline of Gaelic society and the influx of foreigners.

-The Plantation of Ulster was the biggest of the Plantations of Ireland.
+The Plantation of Ulster was the biggest of the plantations of Ireland.
 It led to the founding of many of Ulster's towns and created a lasting Ulster Protestant community in the province with ties to Britain.
-It also resulted in many of the native Irish nobility losing their land and led to centuries of ethnic and sectarian animosity, which at times spilled into conflict, notably in the Irish Rebellion of 1641 and more recently, the Troubles.
+It also resulted in many of the native Irish nobility losing their land and led to centuries of ethnic and sectarian animosity, which at times spilled into conflict, notably in the Irish Rebellion of 1641 and, more recently, the Troubles.

 Ulster before plantation

-Before the plantation, Ulster had been the most Gaelic province of Ireland, as it was the least anglicized and the most independent of English control.
+Before the plantation, Ulster had been the most Gaelic province of Ireland, as it was the least anglicised and the most independent of English control.
 The region was almost wholly rural and had few towns or villages.
 Throughout the 16th century, Ulster was viewed by the English as being "underpopulated" and undeveloped.
 The economy of Gaelic Ulster was overwhelmingly based on agriculture, especially cattle-raising.
-Many of the Gaelic Irish practiced "creaghting" or "booleying", a kind of transhumance whereby some of them moved with their cattle to upland pastures during the summer months and lived in temporary dwellings during that time.
-This often led outsiders to mistakenly believe that the Gaelic Irish were nomadic.
+Many of the Gaelic Irish practised "creaghting" or "booleying", a kind of transhumance whereby some of them moved with their cattle to upland pastures during the summer months and lived in temporary dwellings during that time.
+This often led outsiders to mistakenly believe the Gaelic Irish were nomadic.
+However, by the end of the Sixteenth century, the Irish economy heavily relied on arable agriculture.
+The Earl of Tyrone used crop yields to finance his war against the English.
+Tyrone developed a system of Demesne agriculture, which increased the profitability of agriculture within his territories.
+When Lord Mountjoy invaded Ulster in 1601, he identified the harvest as the primary means by which Tyrone continued the war.

-Michael Perceval-Maxwell estimates that by 1600 (before the worst atrocities of the Nine Years' War) Ulster's total adult population was only 25,000 to 40,000 people.
-Others estimate that Ulster's population in the year 1600 was about 200,000.
-The wars fought among Gaelic clans and between the Gaelic and English undoubtedly contributed to depopulation.
+The population of Ulster before the Plantation has been estimated to be around 180,000-200,000.
+This was after the destruction caused by the devastating famine and warfare at the end of the Nine Years War.
+Michael Perceval-Maxwell estimated that by 1600 Ulster's total adult population was only 25,000-40,000.
+The war fought between the native Irish Confederacy and the English Crown undoubtedly contributed to depopulation, with 60,000 reported dead by famine and attacks on the civilian population.